motangpuar/oai5g/doc/NR_SA_Tutorial_OAI_multi_nrUE_rfsim.md

 @include "channelmod_rfsimu.conf"
 ```

-You can check the example run 2 in this link: [RFSIMULATOR Tutorial](../radio/rfsimulator/README.md)
+You can check the example run 2(RFSIMULATOR) in the Launch gNB in one window part in this link: [RFSIMULATOR Tutorial](../radio/rfsimulator/README.md)

 - For the channel model configuration, follow the link to the configurtion files:  [Configurations](../ci-scripts/conf_files/channelmod_rfsimu.conf)